Pickup (1951 film): Production

-The film has been described by Larry Langman as "a poor man's version" of the 1946 film The Postman Always Rings Twice (1946), based on James M Cain's 1934 novel "The Postman Always Rings Twice".
+The film has been described by Larry Langman as "a poor man's version" of the 1946 film The Postman Always Rings Twice, based on James M. Cain's 1934 novel The Postman Always Rings Twice.

 Release

 It opened in New York on August 30, 1951.
-Released only to secondary and independent theaters upon its 1951 release.
+It was released only to secondary and independent theaters.

 Reception

 Time magazine praised Haas as "Hollywood's most promising new moviemaker" since Stanley Kramer, calling the film "a fascinating game of cat & mouse, played for pathos as well as suspense", and noted how its sense of character, acceptance of human frailty, and seedy, impoverished setting made it far from the usual Hollywood film.
 More recently Filmfanatic.org called it "a tawdry, low-budget camp classic", criticising predictable elements but praising the dialog and some unexpected plot twists.
 Fernando F. Croce remarked on its "unusually blunt masochism" and sympathetic treatment of the femme fatale (who makes it out alive).